The Good and the Bad of Vue.js Framework Programming

 First and foremost, Vue.js was designed for prototyping.
 With the proper data-binding, it’s also great to handle a lot of animations, interactive elements, and graphics.
 Learn your front-end, install Vue CLI, and you’re good to go with clickable prototypes.

-Vue.js keeps a solid focus on working with UI, as it requires only HTML, CSS, and JS to work with it, without too much Vue-specific stuff.
-For example, IBM used Vue as a front-end framework for its Hybrid Cloud, because of its light weight, gentle learning curve, and reliance on HTML, CSS, and JS.
+Vue.js keeps a solid focus on UI, as it requires only HTML, CSS, and JS to work with it, without too much Vue-specific stuff.
+For example, IBM used Vue as a front-end framework for its Hybrid Cloud, because of its lightweight, gentle learning curve, and reliance on HTML, CSS, and JS.

 Even considering Vue.js’s cons, it still can be used in large projects.
 Most of the issues are addressed in the documentation, so it’s a question of search.
-And for those who are already interested, we suggest to staying tuned for the upcoming update of Vue.js 3.
+Among global players utilizing Vue to build their websites are Grammarly, Upwork, Gitlab, Trivago, Nintendo, and even Google.
+This list is far from complete and evidently to be continued.

 This article is a part of our “The Good and the Bad” series.
 If you are interested in web development, take a look at our blog post on